RESEARCH GRANTS IN THE ARTS: Frequently Asked Questions

 How can I find out when new guidelines are released?

-No. SAAs and RAOs cannot apply for either opportunity as the authorizing organization, but can apply to the NEA as the official applicant under the Partnership Agreements category.
+No. SAAs and RAOs cannot apply for a Research Grants in the Arts grant as a recipient, but can apply to the NEA as the official applicant under the Partnership Agreements category.

-Do I need to include citation references in my proposal and if so, where do I put them?
+Do I need to include citation references in my proposal, and if so, where do I put them?

 Yes.
 References should be included in the Project Narrative section of the Grant Application Form.
-Do not include them as a special attachment, the files will be removed.
+Do not include them as a special attachment; the files will be removed.

 What method of citation is preferred?

 We do not currently have any requirements regarding the style of citation.
 Common citation formats include but are not limited to APA, AMA, Chicago, and MLA.
-Do not use footnoting in the text fields of the Grant Application Form, though this is acceptable for any PDF attachments.
+Do not use footnoting in the text fields of the Grant Application Form, although this is acceptable for any PDF attachments.

 We missed the application deadline.
 Can I submit a late application?

 No. Late, ineligible, and incomplete applications will not be reviewed.
-Exceptions to the deadline will be considered only for registration or renewal issues or technical malfunctions that are the result of failures on the part of SAM, Grants.gov, or NEA systems, as determined by the NEA.
-To be considered for this exception, you must provide documentation of a SAM, Grants.gov, or NEA systems failure that prevented your submission by the deadline.
+Exceptions to the deadline will be considered only for registration or renewal issues or technical malfunctions that are the result of failures on the part of login.gov, SAM, Grants.gov, or NEA systems, as determined by the NEA.
+To be considered for this exception, you must provide documentation of a login.gov, SAM, Grants.gov, or NEA systems failure that prevented your submission by the deadline.

-• Heavy administrative responsibilities on the part of the applicant’s staff, relocation of an office/other workspace, personal events, or a very busy schedule.
+- Heavy administrative responsibilities on the part of the applicant’s staff, relocation of an office/other workspace, personal events, or a very busy schedule.

-• Failure to follow instructions in the guidelines or funding opportunity announcement.
+- Failure to follow instructions in the guidelines or funding opportunity announcement.

 Reminders:

-• On time submission means an application is submitted error free no later than 11:59 p.m.
+- On time submission means an error-free application is submitted no later than 11:59 p.m.
 Eastern Time on the application due date.

 Will you contact me if my application is missing anything?

-No. Because of the volume of applications, we have a strict approach to incomplete applications.
-For your application to be considered complete, every item that is required MUST be included in your application package, which must be submitted no later than the application deadline date.
-Staff will not contact applicants to request missing material, and incomplete applications will be returned to you.
-Please don't let that happen.
-Use the "How to Prepare and Submit an Application" section for your category to make sure that you have included every item.
-Have the completeness and accuracy of your application package double-checked by a responsible staff member who understands the importance of this task.
+No. Due to the volume of applications, we have a strict approach to incomplete applications.
+By the time we identify an application is incomplete, it is several weeks after the application deadline.
+For your application to be considered complete, every required item MUST be included in your application package, which must be submitted no later than the application deadline date.
+Staff will not contact applicants to request missing material.
+Use the "How Apply" section for your category to make sure that you have included every item.
+Have one of your own staff members check the application for the completeness and accuracy.
 Allow at least six weeks to prepare your application and other supplementary information.
-And do not wait until the day of the deadline to submit!
+Do not wait until the day of the deadline to submit!
+If new or updated information that significantly affects your application becomes available after the deadline, you may send it to the Research staff at nearesearchgrants@arts.gov.

 One of the proposed research staff is unable to complete the ethics training on human subjects research protections and thus cannot supply the required certificate of completion of the training.
 Is there an alternative to the requirement for this person that would allow him/her to continue as a researcher on the project without the certificate?

-We require all researchers involved in human subjects research and data to demonstrate a plan for completion of a human subjects research protections ethics training course.
+We require ALL researchers involved in human subjects research and data to demonstrate a plan for completion of a human subjects research protections ethics training course.
 If a particular researcher is unable to provide a plan for this training, then that person may not collect, process, or analyze data from human subjects as part of the project, but may serve in another research capacity.

 Can I get a sample application?